-In its 15 years, FIRE has fielded quite a few questions from media, supporters, and free speech advocates across the country.
-Here are some answers to some of the most common questions we get.
-We hope you find them helpful.
-If you have additional questions, you can contact us at email@example.com.
+In the 15 years since our founding in 1999, FIRE has been pleased to field questions from students, faculty, alumni, administrators, reporters, supporters, and free speech advocates across the country.
+Below, please find answers to a few of the most common questions we receive.
+If you have additional questions, do not hesitate to contact us at firstname.lastname@example.org

 What is FIRE?

 The Foundation for Individual Rights in Education, or FIRE, is a nonprofit educational foundation based in Philadelphia.
 FIRE’s mission is to defend and sustain individual rights at America’s colleges and universities.
 These rights include freedom of speech, legal equality, due process, religious liberty, and sanctity of conscience—the essential qualities of individual liberty and dignity.
 FIRE protects the unprotected and educates the public about the threats to these rights on our campuses and about the means to preserve them.

 How do I join FIRE?

 If you’re a student, faculty, or alumni, you can join FIRE’s Student Network.
 You can also join the fight for liberty on America’s college campuses by signing up for our email list so that you may receive the latest news and updates on cases happening around the country.